 [Note: Amazon, Grooming Lounge, OneBlade, and West Coast Shaving links are affiliate.]

-My experience with the Merkur 34C goes back almost as far as my experience with the Merkur Progress adjustable razor (in other words, about 15 years).
+My Merkur 34C review experience goes back almost as far as my experience with the Merkur Progress adjustable safety razor (in other words, about 15 years).
 I decided to get a 34C even though I had a Progress because I was doing shaving reviews and tutorials and I wanted to make sure my experience took into account the performance of a very common razor.

 Eventually I discovered the setting on my Progress that replicated the 34C for me (about 3.5 on my Progress’ dial), and later the equivalent settings for other razors I use.
 Though I still do pull out my 34C occasionally to verify my perceptions.